A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Conclusion and Outlook

-In short, LLM-assisted annotation is most useful when it is embedded in a transparent research design: clear construct definition, careful prompt development, transparent and independent evaluation, and explicit correction for measurement error.
-Under these conditions, LLMs can meaningfully expand the scale, speed, and rigor of text-based SSH research.
+In short, LLM-assisted annotation is most valuable when embedded within a transparent and principled research design: clear construct definitions, iterative but well-documented prompt development, independent evaluation procedures, explicit treatment of annotation uncertainty, and reproducible computational workflows.
+Under these conditions, LLMs can meaningfully expand the scale, speed, and methodological rigor of text-based SSH research.